Applying for Privatized Housing

-Please provide a copy of your orders and your detaching or reporting endorsement.
+Please provide a copy of your orders, your detaching or reporting endorsement.
 Service Members with dependents should also provide a copy of your page 2 or other official documentation listing dependents.
-A Power of Attorney is required if your spouse is going to handle the paperwork.
+A Power of Attorney (POA) is required if your spouse is going to handle the paperwork.
 You will also be required to submit a Sex Offender Policy Acknowledgement and Disclosure form.

 Applications are accepted prior to detachment from your current command.
 The application can be mailed, faxed, e-mailed or hand carried.
 Applications are available from your current Housing Service Center (HSC) or here on this website.

 Once your application is received, your name will be placed on the appropriate Public-Private Venture (PPV) referral wait list.
 You will be notified of receipt of your package by an acknowledgment card, e-mail or phone call providing you with an expected wait time and noting any paperwork that you need to submit.
 Your effective date (control date) on the list is the date of detachment from your last permanent change of station (PCS) duty station or date you report to your local command.
 This is the date that determines the precedence on the applicable list.
 Service Members with the same control date will be placed on the list in order of seniority.
 In order to keep that date, you must report to the HSC no later than 30 days after your ultimate report date to your new command.
 After 30 days, your control date will be the date you file your application.

 If you have an Exceptional Family Member (EFM) Level IV or higher, please make a notation on your application.
 This will advance your name on the list to just below the “freeze zone.”
 Please note that the top 10 percent of the list is designated as the “freeze zone.”

 Bedroom entitlement is based on pay grade and family composition.
 Local policy is one bedroom per child.